ktekinay/Kaju/README.md

 With thanks to John Hansen, Paul Lefebvre, Scott Boss, and Vidal van Bergen.

+With thanks to Julia Truchsess for designing the Admin app icon.
+(I didn't even ask!)

 Translations to other languages by:

 * Sascha Schneppmueller (German)